 - Crop your images to the correct size before uploading them to your site.
-1200×1200 px will be quite ok both for retina and regular displays.
+1200×1200 px will be acceptable for both retina and regular displays.

-We need spaces and formatting in order to read an article, in styling sheets these elements are of no use at all.
+We need spaces and formatting to read an article.
+In styling sheets, these elements are of no use at all.

-For example, the code that ships with X-Cart is human readable for your ease of customization.
-This is a quite handy while designing a site, however, the code itself may contain extra text that is not always useful to the browser.
-So, after the design phase is over, you should better reduce that code to a smaller size by sucking out the “air”.
+For example, the code that ships with X-Cart is human-readable for your ease of customization.
+This is quite handy when designing a site.
+However, the code itself may contain extra text that is not always useful to the browser.
+So, when the design phase is over, you should reduce that code to a smaller size by sucking out the “air.”

-The first step to minifying is to actually remove unwanted and unneeded code, thus significantly improving your website speed.
+- The first step to minifying is to remove unwanted and unneeded code, thus significantly improving your website speed.

-After all, take out all the extra spaces and line breaks.
+- Finally, take out all of the extra spaces and line breaks.
 You can do this manually, of course, or you can use an automated tool like cleancss.com.

-There are several (recommended by Google!) online tools that you can also use to minify files.
-Check them out now:
+There are several online tools (recommended by Google!) that you can also use to minify files.
+See below:

-- Tools for minifying HTML: use PageSpeed Insights Chrome Extension to generate an optimized version of your HTML code.
+- Tools for minifying HTML: PageSpeed Insights Chrome Extension will help you generate an optimized version of your HTML code.

-Just be sure to keep a human readable backup of the file, so you can make changes in the future.
+Just be sure to keep a human-readable backup of the file so that you can make changes in the future.

 Mobile site speed is not only about keeping your code clean and well-organized.
-It also depends on a big, fat tech tool, also known as a web server.
-It means that the longer your server has to wait before receiving data from customer’s browser, the slower your website.
+It also depends on a big, fat tech tool, known as a web server.
+This means that the longer your server has to wait before receiving data from your customers’ browsers, the slower your website.
 The reasons can be different — from slow database queries to memory starvation.